 The elevator systems functioning at One World Trade Center use “Microsoft’s Azure Intelligent Systems Service” for maintenance.
 Service engineers are sent real-time data so that they can take the necessary steps to prevent lift breakdown.
 The system can be put into diagnostics mode or send to a different floor to improve travel time and efficiency and cut operating costs.

 The maintenance system makes diagnosing and fixing problems easier.
 Data gathered from the accessibility device is entered into dynamic predictive models that are continuously updated.
 When a problem occurs, the system displays an error code along with the main cause.
 This allows the technician to diagnose the problem earlier and repair the device more quickly.

-The new project (which is currently in the development phase) is expected to lower elevator maintenance costs and improve their reliability.
+The new project is expected to lower elevator maintenance costs and improve their reliability.
 It can be used in both new buildings and existing buildings.

 Since 1992, Day Elevator and Lift has offered high-quality mobility products that include stairlifts, wheelchair lifts, and both commercial and residential elevators.
 If you or your business are located anywhere in the greater New York City area, including Upstate or across the river in New Jersey, call us at (800) 758-5438 for a free consultation about the options we can offer when you’re thinking about buying a new elevator.